Education

 View Sections

-L12 Educ 4741 Elementary Science: Content, Curriculum and Instruction
+L12 Educ 4741 Elementary Science: Content, Curriculum, and Instruction

 This course focuses on key concepts appropriate for elementary school science and health instruction.
 A repertoire of effective teaching strategies and approaches to curriculum development are presented.
 Prerequisite: Admission to the teacher education program or permission of instructor.
 Offered spring semester.
+Enrollment Note: Undergraduate students must enroll in Educ.
+4741, and graduate students must enroll in Educ.
+6741.

 Credit 2 units.
 A&S IQ: NSM Arch: NSM Art: NSM